RISD Financial Aid

 Please note: Scholarship assistance cannot exceed tuition and fees from all sources.
 If an applicant receives scholarship assistance from RISD, $10,000 of this scholarship amount will be designated as the Yellow Ribbon match.
 If the total of scholarship assistance from RISD, the Yellow Ribbon program and Chapter 33 benefits exceeds tuition and fees, the scholarship assistance offered by RISD will be reduced commensurately.

 For more information of the Yellow Ribbon program, please review the terms spelled out on the US Department of Veteran Affairs site.

 Segal Americorps Match RISD provides a matching Americorps award of up to $5,550 to two students each year.
 Students must provide a copy of their letter of eligibility for the Segal Americorps Education Award no later than April 1 of each year.
-This award is made on a first-come, first-served basis.
+This award is granted on a first-come, first-served basis.

-Graduate students may be eligible for Research Assistantships in their area of study and once enrolled, may apply for Graduate Studies|Grants.
+Graduate students may be eligible for research assistantships in their area of study and, once enrolled, may apply for Graduate Studies|Grants.

 Apply for financial aid »

-Graduate Fellowships Graduate Fellowships are awarded by the Financial Aid office in conjunction with the student’s academic department.
+Graduate Fellowships are awarded by the Financial Aid office in conjunction with the student’s academic department.
 Fellowships may be based on financial need as determined by completion of the Free Application for Federal Student Aid (FAFSA), merit or a combination of both (based on departmental preferences).
 Typically, fellowships are awarded in equal disbursements for fall and spring semesters and paid directly to a student’s tuition account.